ArchaicQuest/ArchaicQuest-II/README.md

 - ArchaicQuestII.GameLogic
   - All game logic here plus the Signalr and Telnet logic.
 Best place to start is Commands.cs to see what commands exists and how to add more.

+### Adding Commands / Features

+View the existing structure in Commands.cs there may be an interface where you can add your new command.
+If not follow the existing structure to add a new interface and class and make sure to update the tests once you add the new interface to Commands.cs

+To add new skills and spells use the web admin tool, skills and spells can be scripted with Lua for custom formulas and effects.

+Majority of features added have been built with the admin tool in mind so most content can be added or modified without coding or making a deployment

+### Current Features
+- Currently 54 commands, commands can also be abbreviated  🔠
+- Cardinal and Ordinal Movement directions including up and down 🦶
+- Auto Attack combat ⚔
+- Skills & spells 💫
+- 350+ socials 😃
+- Look, examine, smell, taste, and touch 👁🔎👃👅🤏
+- Day and Night cycles 🌞🌛
+- Communication among players publicly and privately 💬
+- NPCs can follow waypoints and execute commands 🎭
+- Ability to add simple or complex quests with Lua Scripting ⁉
+- Event scripts for NPCs/Rooms for your scripting needs 📜